 And then there is David’s relationship with Emma, which is highly under developed, somewhat forced, and lacking in emotional resonance.
 The film gives us very little reason for us to care what happens to them in the end.
 It’s not dreadful, but if we could have spent a little more time with them together, tackling bigger issues or if they had better on-screen chemistry, it would have been a more satisfying, believable relationship.

-Delivery Man is not a terrible remake, but it also has have a good story to begin with; it’s highly inoffensive and can be charming at times, yet there are certain elements of the plot that fall flat and could have been approached with more finesse.
-It’s not funny enough to be a great comedy nor is it have the amount of heart to be a sweet, memorable drama; Delivery Man exists in this limbo.
-With that said, the chinks in the armor and the dull sense of tone makes Delivery Man one in a million average film fighting against each other for that egg of attention.
+Delivery Man is not a terrible remake, but it also has to have a good story to begin with.
+It’s highly inoffensive and can be charming at times, yet there are certain elements of the plot that fall flat, which could have been approached with more finesse.
+Delivery Man exists in this limbo where it’s not funny enough to be a great comedy nor is it have the amount of heart to be a sweet, memorable drama.
+With that said, the chinks in the armor and the dull sense of tone makes Delivery Man just another average film seeking the attention of moviegoers who have nothing else better to do with their time.

 What did you think about Delivery Man?
 Tell us in the comment section below.